code4it-dev/c4it-hugo/content/csharp-tip/029-observablecollection/index.md

 As you can see, we can do all the basic operations: add, remove, swap items (with the `Move` method), and check if the collection contains a specific value.

-You can simplify the initialization by passing a collection in the constructor:
+You can **simplify the initialization by passing a collection in the constructor**:

 ```cs
  var collection = new ObservableCollection<string>(new string[] { "Mario", "Luigi", "Peach" });